SokkaDev/OpenCVTesting/README.md

 Install OpenCv(Windows) : https://www.learnopencv.com/install-opencv3-on-windows/

+## Compile

+Download the Files into your directory.
+Compile with g++ and link your openCv Libary:
+> g++ main.cpp -o FaceRecognition `pkg-config --cflags --libs opencv`

 This Program uses the Face-Detection Algorithm from openCv ( haarcascade ) to recognize wheter the user is watching his Screen or not.
 If the User is not watching the Screen , the Programm automatically Stops Spotify.
 When the Face is detected again it continues the Program.